mtumilowicz/big-data-scala-spark-batch-workshop/README.md

     * immutable distributed collection of data
         * data itself is in partitions
 * Dataset and DataFrame
-    * take on two characteristics: DataFrame - typed and Dataset - untyped APIs
+    * take on two characteristics: DataFrame - untyped and Dataset - typed
     * Dataset is a collection of strongly typed JVM objects
         * has also an untyped view called a DataFrame, which is a Dataset of Row
             * Row is a generic untyped JVM object that may hold different types of fields